 Mr. Speaker: Very well.
-Question deferred to tomorrow afternoon.
-The Minister for Lands should be notified that it will be on the Order Paper tomorrow.
+The Question is deferred to tomorrow afternoon.
+The Minister for Lands should be notified that it will be on the Order Paper tomorrow afternoon.

 Next Question by the Member for Keiyo South!

 TESTING OF BOTTLED DRINKING WATER